 Chris Benoit began his journey into wrestling properly when he was eighteen years old.
-He sought out the best training available in order to grow and perfect his craft.
+He sought out the best training available to grow and perfect his craft.
 This sent him to a legendary training ground established in 1948 — a place that offered training to more than wrestlers, including football players and strongmen.
-It was located in the basement of a mansion, which served as the home of a famous Canadian family.
+It was located in the basement of a mansion, which served as the famous Canadian family’s home.

-The infamous Hart family’ Dungeon’ was run by Stu Hart, after he founded Stampede Wrestling (also known at different times as Klondike Wrestling, Big Time Wrestling, and Wildcat Wrestling).
+The legendary Hart family’ Dungeon’ was run by Stu Hart after he founded Stampede Wrestling (also known at different times as Klondike Wrestling, Big Time Wrestling, and Wildcat Wrestling).
 The patriarch of the Hart Family was famous for his grueling training methods.

 The Dungeon is known for having helped to train some of the greatest wrestlers in the history of the business, including Chris Benoit.

 The list of names that have passed through those walls is very impressive.